Legal documents for small business & startups

 HOW CAN I GET THEM?

 There are a lot of templates online but you should get the right documents drafted by a specialist lawyer.
 You will need to consult experts in all areas – business law, intellectual property law.

 Why?
 You don’t know…

 - If the template is legally up to date.

 - Which legal implications are attached to the clauses.

 - Any additional documents you might need.

-- Vague wording may result in a misunderstanding, subsequent arguments and lost time and/or money.
+- And lastly, vague wording may result in a misunderstanding, subsequent arguments and lost time and/or money.

 You know where to start now with this checklist of legal documents and tips to have them drafted.

 More tips for business owners: